4 Exploratory Data Analysis

 Sum 5044 4275 808 10127

 The contingency table supports the visual impression.
 Although single customers exhibit marginally higher churn rates, the overall association between marital status and churn appears limited.
-Small behavioural differences may exist across household types, but marital status is unlikely to be a strong predictor of churn on its own.
+Small behavioral differences may exist across household types, but marital status is unlikely to be a strong predictor of churn on its own.

-Try it yourself: Examine whether education is associated with churn.
+Practice: Examine whether education is associated with churn.
 Create bar plots for counts and proportions, inspect the contingency table, and consider whether any observed differences appear meaningful in practice.
 This exercise reinforces the workflow used for exploring categorical features.

 4.5 Exploring Numerical Features

-The churnCredit dataset contains fourteen numerical features that describe customer behaviour, credit management, and engagement with the bank.
-Examining these features helps identify how customers differ in spending, activity level, financial capacity, and behavioural change, factors commonly associated with churn risk.
-To keep the analysis focused and interpretable, this section concentrates on five representative features that capture key behavioural and financial dimensions of customer retention:
+The churn dataset contains fourteen numerical features that describe customer behavior, credit management, and engagement with the bank.
+Examining these features helps us understand how customers differ in spending patterns, activity levels, financial capacity, and behavioral change, all of which are commonly associated with churn risk.

 Customer Contacts and Churn

-The number of customer service contacts in the past year (contacts.count.12) offers insight into customer engagement and potential dissatisfaction.
+The number of customer service contacts in the past year (contacts_count_12) offers insight into customer engagement and potential dissatisfaction.
 This feature is a count variable with small integer values, making bar plots more appropriate than boxplots or density plots.
 Bar plots clearly display how frequently customers interacted with support and allow easy comparison between churned and active accounts.

-ggplot(data = churnCredit) +
+ggplot(data = churn) +

-geom_bar(aes(x = contacts.count.12, fill = churn)) +
+geom_bar(aes(x = contacts_count_12, fill = churn)) +

-labs(x = "Number of Contacts in Past 12 Months", y = "Count")
+labs(x = "Number of Contacts in 12 Months", y = "Count")

-ggplot(data = churnCredit) +
+ggplot(data = churn) +

-geom_bar(aes(x = contacts.count.12, fill = churn), position = "fill") +
+geom_bar(aes(x = contacts_count_12, fill = churn), position = "fill") +

-labs(x = "Number of Contacts in Past 12 Months", y = "Proportion")
+labs(x = "Number of Contacts in 12 Months", y = "Proportion")

 Transaction Amount and Churn

-ggplot(data = churnCredit) +
+ggplot(data = churn) +

-geom_boxplot(aes(x = churn, y = transaction.amount.12),
+geom_boxplot(aes(x = churn, y = transaction_amount_12),

 fill = c("#F4A582", "#A8D5BA")) +

-labs(x = "Churn", y = "Total Transaction Amount (12 months)")
+labs(x = "Churn", y = "Total Transaction Amount")

-ggplot(data = churnCredit) +
+ggplot(data = churn) +

-geom_density(aes(x = transaction.amount.12, fill = churn), alpha = 0.6) +
+geom_density(aes(x = transaction_amount_12, fill = churn), alpha = 0.6) +

-labs(x = "Total Transaction Amount (12 months)", y = "Density")
+labs(x = "Total Transaction Amount", y = "Density")

 Credit Limit and Churn

-ggplot(data = churnCredit, aes(x = churn, y = credit.limit, fill = churn)) +
+ggplot(data = churn, aes(x = churn, y = credit_limit, fill = churn)) +

 geom_violin(trim = FALSE) +